django-daiquiri/docs/docs/settings.md

 ]
 ```

-Set the different queue, which can be selected by the users. `key` is the internal identifier, `label` the text shown in the interface, `timeout` the maximum excecution time in seconds, `priority` a integer number, and `access_level` and `groups` the usual restiction on who can use this queue.
+Set the different queue, which can be selected by the users.
+Each queue is represented by a dictionary where:

+* `key` is the internal identifier,
+* `label` is the text shown in the interface,
+* `timeout` the maximum excecution time in seconds,
+* `priority` is a integer number indicationg the priority in which jobs are executed, and
+* `access_level` and `groups` the usual restiction on who can use this queue.

 Jobs in a queue with *higher* priority are selected first when a query worker becomes available.

 #### QUERY_LANGUAGES